High demand, meaningful work

 Credit Transfer (CT) and Recognition of Prior Learning (RPL) are available.
 Credit Transfer is free of charge, while RPL applications are subject to fees.

 FOCUS welcomes all people with disabilities, learning differences and medical conditions.
-Students must declare any disability, learning difference, medical condition or support need prior to course commencement (including any changes that arise before the course starts) so that needs can be discussed in the Pre-Training Review and reasonable adjustments and support strategies can be considered and implemented where applicable.
 Acceptance in this program is subject to candidates’ ability to undertake all program requirements as discussed in the Pre-Training Review, with reasonable adjustments where applicable.

 Learning & Career Outcomes